Up in the Air (I) (2009)

 Natalie Keener: Yeah, but what does that make me?
 Someone who falls for a prick.

-Alex Goran: We all fall for the prick.
+Alex Goran: [sitting next to Ryan] We all fall for the pricks.
 Pricks are spontaneous, they're unpredictable and they're fun.
 And then we're surprised when they turn out to be pricks.

-Ryan Bingham: Aww...
+Ryan Bingham: [in a hotel bar after emptying their memberships cards from their wallets] Aww...
 Maplewood card.
-How dare you bring that into this place?
+How dare you bring that into this palace?

 Alex Goran: Hilton offers equal value and better food but the Maplewood gives out warm cookies at check-in...
 I'm a sucker for simulated hospitality.